Bellerophon Taming Pegasus: Commission and installation

 The sculpture was commissioned by architect Max Abramovitz for Columbia Law School in 1964.
+When commissioned to make the sculpture, Lipchitz asserted to his patron to not "expect a blinded lady with scales and all those things from me ...
+I will try to think of something else."
 It was cast in bronze at Pietrasanta in Italy, shipped in pieces to be constructed in New York City, and dedicated on November 28, 1977.
+Widow Yulla Lipchitz, oversaw the final casting of the piece as her husband had died May 26, 1973.
 It is installed above the west entrance of Jerome Greene Hall on Revson Plaza, on the Columbia University campus in Manhattan.
 Nearby on the plaza are casts of Henry Moore's Three-Way Piece: Points, Tightrope Walker by Kees Verkade, Life Force by David Bakalar, and Flight by Gertrude Schweitzer.